Undeclared at Rausser College

 - Transfer students are declared into a major upon admission.
 Students wishing to change majors and/or colleges must meet with the major advisor for specific guidelines.
 Students must meet all lower-division requirements and be on track to graduate in a total of four semesters at Berkeley.
 Transfer students may not apply to transfer colleges or change majors during their first semester, but are strongly encouraged to consult their intended major advisor while planning their schedule for the first semester.

-Once all requirements have been satisfied, you must complete the Change of College, Major, or Curriculum petition, print a copy of your unofficial transcripts, and meet with the appropriate major advisor.
+Once all requirements have been satisfied, you must complete the Change of College, Major, or Curriculum petition (since you are changing your major from Undeclared to a specific Rausser College Major).
+After you have done that, meet with your intended major advisor to discuss your major requirements/coursework planning.

-Minimum Requirements Needed for CNR Students to Declare a Major, by Major
+Minimum Requirements Needed for Rausser Students to Declare a Major, by Major

 - All courses required for the major must be taken for a letter grade.